consciencia/stable-diffusion/README.md

 * `--n_samples` - Number of images to generate at once.
 When generating 1088x1088 images, only one sample is supported on 4GB GPUs.
+* `--ddim_steps` - Number of sampler steps.
+Usually 50 is good enough.

 ### Inpainting

 Use `optimized_img2img.py` as with standard img2img but with additional parameters.

+Inpainting require higher sampler step count.
+Using `--ddim_steps 100` should be enough.

+Option `--strength` works as usual.

+Please note that inpainting is good for changing or removing already present things in image.
+Adding new things without additional hints from init image is very often impossible.

 * `--mask` - Path to image mask.
 Must have same resolution as generated image.
 Surface filled with white pixels will be regenerated